NVIDIA CloudXR™ SDK

 A: For the server, the overlay window is rendered on the iGPU, so a MSHybrid server is not supported.
 For the client, the decode must occur on the dGPU, and in this case, a dual GPU system is supported.

 A: For the NVIDIA CloudXR server driver to be activated, before you start SteamVR, ensure that the VR device, such as Vive, is disconnected from the system .

-A: CloudXR has been tested with HTC Vive, HTC Vive Pro, Valve Index for Windows client and HTC Focus Plus, Oculus Quest, and Samsung GearVR for Android client.
+A: CloudXR has been tested with HoloLens2, HTC Vive, HTC Vive Pro, HTC Focus Plus, Oculus Quest, Oculus Quest 2 for Android client, and Valve Index for Windows client.

 A: NVIDIA CloudXR supports any OpenVR-compatible application.